octobercms/docs/plugin-extending.md

     });

 <a name="declaring-events" class="anchor" href="#declaring-events"></a>
-## Declaring events
+### Declaring events

-You can declare events, also known as *triggering an event*, anywhere in your code.
-Below is an example of declaring a global event:
+You can declare events globally or locally, below is an example of declaring a global event:

     Event::fire('acme.blog.beforePost', ['first parameter', 'second parameter']);